-Students who receive a B- or lower in any of the above courses will be required to retake the course.
+Students who receive a B- or lower in any of the required courses must retake the course.
 Students may repeat a course only once.
 If a student fails to earn a B or better in the repeated course, they will be referred to the Students in Academic Difficulty Committee and may be dismissed from the program.